Occidental Petroleum: Love Canal

 Since the 1920s, several companies and the United States Armed Forces used the Love Canal as a chemical disposal site.
-In 1942, Occidental predecessor Hooker Chemical Company began disposing chemical waste at the site and, in 1947, it became the sole owner and user of the land.
+In 1942, Occidental predecessor Hooker Chemical Company began disposing of chemical waste at the site and, in 1947, it became the sole owner and user of the land.
 In 1952, the site was filled to capacity and closed off.
 The company leased the land to the local school board in 1953.
 Later in the 1950s, the school board requested that the company sell the land, and threatened to use eminent domain.
 The school board intended to build a school on an unused area of the dump.

 A school was built on the site, and later a middle-class residential district was built on land adjacent to the site.
 The construction broke through the 4 ft clay seal containing the waste.
 In 1968, Hooker Chemical was purchased by Occidental.
 In 1978, residents became concerned about unusual health issues in the region, including high rates of cancer and birth defects.
 This subsequently became a national news story, and in 1980, president Jimmy Carter declared a federal emergency in the area.
 Residents were eventually relocated, and the company paid $129 million in restitution.